YouTube – Airbus A380

 An optional HUD (Head Up Display) is available for the airplane.
 The display is specialized for passenger aircraft and is used primarily for take off and landing in low visibility situations.

-Leisure Models has an Airbus A380 with a 65 in. wingspan and 59 in. length.
+The Leisure Models RC Airbus A380 has a 65 in. wingspan and a 59 in. length.
 It has a glass fibre fuselage with composite wings.
 Included are working flaps and retracts.
 Power comes from four 60 mm EDF units turned by brushless motors.
 All up weight is around 49 oz.